Cold Weather Boosts Holiday Travel

 The last-minute rushes mean it may be difficult to coordinate plane flights and hotel reservations, Krenzien said.

-Some agents said the availability of discounted seats during the holiday - when the deepest discounts are normally blacked out - means the airlines have too many empty seats.
+But some agents said the availability of discounted seats during the holiday - when the deepest discounts are normally blacked out - means the airlines have too many empty seats.

 Good prices mean air travel is down, said Susan Storb, general manager of the vacation division for Rosenbluth Travel Agency Inc., in Philadelphia.